Skip to main content

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 Bolfing Lake reaches 36 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 109 acres, Bolfing Lake fits the Minnesota median for monitored lakes, with 2.7 miles of shoreline.
 Within Stearns County's 55 graded lakes, Bolfing Lake ranks 32 — below the local median, though not at the bottom.

 Bolfing Lake is on the Minnesota infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
-The fishery includes walleye alongside the lake's other 16 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 16 documented species — a notable draw for Minnesota anglers.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-17.
 Grade methodology: LakeGrade methodology.